 Passport: Travel and identity document issued to foreign nationals by their country of citizenship.
-Must be unexpired and typically valid for at least 6 months in order to enter the United States.
+Must be unexpired in order to enter the United States.
 The U.S. Consulate will place nonimmigrant visa stamps in the foreign national's passport.
+The passport must be valid for at least 6 months at the time of entry.